GreenDoge-Network/greendoge-blockchain/README.md

 - 18.206.194.242:6544 (AWS)

 ## History
-- The testnet launched on July 4.
+- The ChiaDoge(CDOG) testnet launched on July 4, different from ChiaDogecoin(XCD) that launched on July 12.
-- The name changed from ChiaDoge to GreenDoge on July 7.
+- The name changed from ChiaDoge to GreenDoge(GDOG) on July 7.
 - The mainnet launched on July 9.

 ## Sponsor